stfc/PSyclone/doc/psyad/user_guide/introduction.rst

 Since PSyAD functionality is still in its infancy, there is currently only one, simple example.
 This may be found in the ``examples/psyad`` directory.
-It demonstrates the use of PSyAD to create the 'adjoint' of a kernel as well as a test harness for that adjoint.
-(Since the functionality is still under development, the 'adjoint' created is actually just a copy of the input kernel for now.)
+It demonstrates the use of PSyAD to create the 'adjoint' of a kernel containing a single statement as well as a test harness for that adjoint.
 See the ``README.md`` file in that directory for full details.